Time Zone Converter

 Why can the difference change during the year?

-Some countries move clocks for daylight saving time.
-We always compare the same instant, so the offset reflects today’s rules.
+Some countries move clocks for daylight saving time on different dates.
+Comparing the same instant reflects today’s rules.

 My country has multiple time zones—which one is used?

-The converter maps to a single well-known zone for speed (typically the capital).
+For speed, each country maps to one representative zone (usually the capital).
 Use a city-level tool if you need a different zone.

 Do half-hour or 45-minute offsets show correctly?